XML-Travelgate/xtg-content-articles-pub/docs/hotel-push/messages-files/notify-messages.md

 ### CancelNotif

-If the Channel manager allows cancellation delivery.
+Only implements if the Channel Manager allows cancellation delivery.

 During the cancellation process, we will send a CancelNotifRQ message to the Channel to inform of the cancellation.
 The Channel will process the cancellation info and will inform us of the reservation status.
 TGX will process the response from the Channel's system and will proceed with the cancellation process.

 Note that if the cancellation into the Channel system fails, it will be considered NOK and we will inform the OTA with an error.